 - Salt/Sugar optional

 1. Fill a dutch oven, saucer, or otherwise cowboy coffee pot with the eight cups of cold water, and add the coffee grounds.
 Place on the stove, portable heat source, or open campfire and bring it to a slow boil.

-2. As the water begins to boil, drop the eggshell into the pot.
+2. As the water reaches a rolling boil, drop the eggshell into the pot.
 Old timers say this helps to draw the grounds, which can help you avoid getting them in your cup.

 3. Once water is boiling remove from heat immediately.

 4. Allow for the boiling water to settle and cool, then add 1/2 cup of cold water.
 This helps to send suspended grounds to the bottom of the pot.

 5. Ladle into a coffee cup and enjoy!

 WARNING: Cowboy coffee is not for the faint of heart.
-This isn't the watered down stuff they sell downtown, this is the real McCoy.
+This isn't the watered down stuff the baristas sell downtown, this is the real McCoy.
 It's great for camping trips or backyard cookouts.

 Make a man a cup of cowboy coffee and reinvigorate this old style of brewing coffee.
 Teach a man how to make cowboy coffee, and help him for life.
 Enjoy!